kuzudb/kuzu-blog/src/content/post/2025-06-25-enhancing-graph-rag-with-vector-search.md

 ## Evaluation

 Having put in all this work to build an end-to-end application, an important next step is to evaluate the performance of the agentic workflow in comparison to vanilla Graph RAG over a range of queries.
-That's exactly what I'll do in this section!
+That's exactly what this section is about!

 ### Test suite

-First, a test suite of 10 queries that ask path-like questions is created based on a deeper understanding of the data.
+First, we'll define a test suite of 10 path-like queries, based on an understanding of the data.
 These are listed below.

 | # | Question | Expected terms in answer |
 | :---: | --- | --- |